meeshkan/unmock-js/packages/unmock-server/README.md

 $ unmock-server start
 ```

-You need to add `npx` or `yarn` before the command depending on your installation method.
+You may need to add `npx` or `yarn` before the command depending on your installation method.

-Running `unmock-server start` starts
+The `start` command starts

-1. an admin server at port 8888 for managing services
+1. admin server at port 8888 for managing services
-1. a proxy server at port 8008 for mocking requests
+1. proxy server at port 8008 for mocking requests
-1. a mock server at port 8000 (HTTP) and 8443 (HTTPS) for internally handling requests made to the proxy.
+1. mock server at port 8000 (HTTP) and 8443 (HTTPS) for internally handling requests made to the proxy.

 ### Using the mock proxy